yhua03/CLS161-DH-Portfolio/final-project.md

 **Apex Legends**

 Apex Legends is a free-to-play battle royale game developed by Respawn Entertainment and published by Electronic Arts.
 It was released for Microsoft Windows, PlayStation 4, and Xbox One on February 4, 2019.
 The game is set in the Titanfall universe and features a cast of characters known as “Legends”.
 Each Legend has their own unique set of abilities and playstyles, allowing players to choose their favorite and create teams that synergize with one another.
 As of April 2020, Apex Legends has over **70 million** players worldwide.

+**Call Of Duty**

+Call of Duty is a first-person shooter video game franchise.
+Published by Activision, COD was first released in 2003, and has since become one of the most popular video game franchises of all time.
+The games are set in different time periods and feature a variety of game modes.
+As of April 2020, the Call of Duty franchise has over **250 million** players worldwide.

 Imported Libraries and Initial setup: